lhaze/docs-arch/python-course/functional-python/fp01_method_as_decorator.md

-### Functional Python
+### Functional Python by Examples

-This series of articles shows a natural example of using higher-order functions in Python.
+This series of articles shows plain examples of using functional programming in Python.
 We won't stop at building a parametrized decorator, as most of the examples on the web do.
 Instead, we will move on step by step away from procedural and object programming.
-Exploring common problems of development, we will solve them using features of functional programming in Python.
+Exploring common problems of development, we will solve them using features of functional syntax in Python.

 - [Part 1.
 Higher-Order Functions: Method as a Decorator](#part-1-higher-order-functions-method-as-a-decorator)
   - [The Task](#the-task)